flutter/website/src/docs/get-started/flutter-for/xamarin-forms-devs.md

 ### How do I update `Widget`s?

 In Xamarin.Forms, each `Page` or `Element` is a stateful class, that has properties and methods.
 You update your `Element` by updating a property, and this is propagated down to the native control.

-In Flutter, `Widget`s are immutable and you can not directly update them by changing a property, instead you have to work with the widget's state.
+In Flutter, `Widget`s are immutable and you can't directly update them by changing a property, instead you have to work with the widget's state.

 This is where the concept of Stateful vs Stateless widgets comes from.
 A